noamross/esaprog/README.md

 The scripts assume you have the content of the program in the directory.
 I haven't included it here for both copyright purposes and to limit the size of the repo.
-After cloning the repo, navigate into it and run these commands at the command line to get the program files from the ESA website.:
+After cloning the repo, navigate into it and run these commands at the command line to get the program files from the ESA website:

 ```
 wget -r http://eco.confex.com/eco/2013/webprogram/